osteel/openapi-httpfoundation-testing/README.md

 $validator = ValidatorBuilder::fromJson($jsonFileOrString)->getValidator();
 ```

-> **Note**
-> You can also use a dependency injection container to bind the `ValidatorBuilder` class to the [`ValidatorBuilderInterface`](/src/ValidatorBuilderInterface.php) interface it implements and inject the interface instead, which would also be useful for testing and mocking.
+> 💡 You can also use a dependency injection container to bind the `ValidatorBuilder` class to the [`ValidatorBuilderInterface`](/src/ValidatorBuilderInterface.php) interface it implements and inject the interface instead, which would also be useful for testing and mocking.

 You can now validate `\Symfony\Component\HttpFoundation\Request` and `\Symfony\Component\HttpFoundation\Response` objects for a given [path](https://swagger.io/specification/#paths-object) and method: